cpu9xx/backtest-framework/README.md

 - Memory loading and saving are more efficient for live trading.
 - Strategy code will be automatically recorded in the log file when starting backtesting.
 - Customized data is supported, users can add any additional data when backtesting by adding the name of the database in "extra_db", userconfig.py.
-- 13 financial indicators will be displayed in the pnl figure after backtesting to help users understand the performance of their strategy.
+- 13 financial indicators and autocorrelation of the number of holding curve will be displayed in the pnl figure after backtesting to help users understand the performance of their strategy.
 Here is an example:
 <p align="center">
   <img src ="https://github.com/cpu9xx/LiquidQuant-backtest-framework/blob/main/pnl_fft35.png"/, width=500>
 </p>